What is a data mesh?

 Your domains need to have atomic integrity.
 If areas have no relationship with each other, don't combine them in a domain together.

-For more information about data domains and how you should define them, see What are data domains?.
+For more information about data domains and how you should define them, see Data domains.

 A successful data product must be:

-- Usable: Your product must have users outside the immediate data domain.
+- Usable: Your product must have users outside of the immediate data domain.

 - Valuable: Your product must maintain value over time.
-If it doesn't have long-term value, it won't succeed.
+If it doesn't have long-term value, it can't succeed.

 - Feasible: Your product must be feasible.
-If you can't actually build it, the product won't be a success.
+If you can't actually build it, the product can't be a success.
 Your product must be feasible from both a data availability and a technical standpoint.

 The code assets of a data product include code that generates it and code that delivers it.
-It also includes pipelines used to create the product and the product's final report.
+The code assets also include pipelines used to create the product and the product's final report.

-For more information about data products, see Cloud-scale analytics data products and data applications in Azure.
+For more information about data products, see Cloud-scale analytics data products in Azure.

 For specific guidance on using data mesh, see What is a data product?.

 A core of data mesh is having a platform that allows the data domains to build their data products on their own.
-They need the ability to define their data products by using the tools and processes that are relevant for their users without having a strong dependency on a central platform or a central platform team.
+Data domains need to define data products by using the tools and processes that are relevant for users without having a strong dependency on a central platform or a central platform team.
 In a data mesh, you have autonomous teams developing and managing autonomous products.

-While using decentralization and alignment with business users that understand your data, you'll also have generalists working on your platform.
-Because of this, you can't have specialized tools that require specialist knowledge to operate be the core foundation of your mesh-based platform.
+While using decentralization and alignment with business users that understand your data, remember the generalists who also work on your platform.
+Because you have generalists, you can't have specialized tools that require specialist knowledge to operate as the core foundation of your mesh-based platform.

 You can successfully implement your self-serve platform by adopting the practices outlined in Design considerations for self-serve data platforms.